What New Parents Desperately Need From an Aunt

 When a new baby joins the family, there is often a whirlwind of activity.
 There are streams of visitors, piles of cute baby gifts, and a constant flow of well-meaning advice.
 It is a time filled with joy, but also a lot of noise and chaos.

-In the middle of all this, what is the one thing new parents truly need from you as an aunt?
-It is not another baby gadget or more advice.
+In the middle of all this, what new parents need from an aunt isn’t another gadget or more advice.
 The most valuable gift you can give is a reassuring presence.
 They need to feel that they are not alone and that you are there to lighten their load, not to add to it.

-Evidence: The first year of a baby’s life is a beautiful but demanding marathon.
-Your support can be a crucial source of strength for the parents.
+The first year of a baby’s life is a beautiful but demanding marathon.
 In my book, Auntie of the Year, I emphasize this simple but profound way to support the new family:

 “Small gestures like these remind them they are not alone during often exhausting, emotionally draining days.
 Offer a reassuring presence without adding to their load.”

 The key to this idea is the phrase “without adding to their load.”
-This means not being a guest they have to entertain, not asking a million questions that require long answers, and not creating more work or stress for them in any way.
+This means not being a guest they have to entertain (a concept we discussed in The #1 Secret to Being a Favorite Aunt (It’s Not About the Baby), not asking a million questions, and not creating more stress.

-- The “No Reply Needed” Text: A simple text that says, “Thinking of you guys and sending so much love today!
-No need to text back,” can make a parent feel seen without the pressure of having to respond right away.
+1. The “No Reply Needed” Text: Send a simple text that says, “Thinking of you guys and sending so much love today!
+No need to text back.”
+This makes a parent feel seen without the pressure of having to respond.

-- The Surprise Porch Drop-Off: Drop off a couple of their favorite drink, some healthy snacks, or a package of diapers on their front porch.
-Just send a quick text that says, “Something on your porch for you!”
-This provides support without the need for a full surprise visit.
+2. The Surprise Porch Drop-Off: Drop off a coffee, snacks, or diapers on their porch.
+Send a text: “Something on your porch for you!”
+This provides support without the need for a full visit.

-- A Genuine, Specific Compliment: When you are visiting, find something specific and positive to say about their parenting.
-“You are such a natural at soothing him,” or “Look how much she already loves the sound of your voice.”
-This can build their confidence when they are feeling unsure.
+3. A Genuine, Specific Compliment: Find something specific to praise.
+“Look how much she already loves the sound of your voice.”
+As experts at Zero to Three suggest, positive reinforcement builds parental confidence when they are feeling unsure.

-- Just Listen: Ask, “How are you really doing?” and then give them the space to answer honestly.
-Do not offer solutions unless they ask for them.
-Just letting a parent vent their frustrations is an incredible gift.
+4. Just Listen: Ask, “How are you really doing?” and then give them space to answer honestly.
+Do not offer solutions unless they ask.
+Just letting a parent vent is an incredible gift.

-Evidence: This approach shows you see the big picture of family support.
-Connecting directly with your niece or nephew is a wonderful and essential part of being an aunt.
-But when you also care for the parents, you are supporting the entire family unit.
-This thoughtful, caring approach is what makes your presence truly invaluable.
-It ensures you are not just a fun visitor, but a cherished and essential part of their lives for years to come.
+Connecting directly with your niece or nephew is essential, but when you also care for the parents, you are supporting the entire family unit.
+This thoughtful approach ensures you are not just a fun visitor, but a cherished and essential part of their lives for years to come.

 Frequently Asked Questions